informatics-isi-edu/ermrestjs/doc/api.md

 #### columnGroupAggregateFn.entityCounts : [<code>AttributeGroupReference</code>](#ERMrest.AttributeGroupReference)
-Will return an appropriate reference which can be used to show distinct values and their counts
+Will return an appropriate reference which can be used to show distinct values and their counts The result is based on shortest key of the parent table.
+If we have join in the path, we are counting the shortest key of the parent table (not the end table).
 NOTE: Will create a new reference by each call.

 **Kind**: instance property of [<code>ColumnGroupAggregateFn</code>](#ERMrest.ColumnGroupAggregateFn)